In the guide

 If you transport animals as part of your business, they must be fit for the journey and must not suffer unduly during it, and the means of transport must be appropriate for the species concerned

-Transporting horses by road
+Transporting animals by road

 Importing animals